Superconductivity, generalized random phase approximation and linear scaling methods: Superfluid weight and generalized random phase approximation

-This relation is useful since $\pdv*{\Omega_0}{\Delta^b}{\Delta^a}$ is a collection of correlation functions similar to the one found in Eq.~\eqref{eq:chi_p} with the crucial difference that they are evaluated on the statistical ensemble given by the mean-field Hamiltonian $\ham_{\rm m.f.}$.
+Note that here we denote with $\qty[\pdv*{\overline{\Omega}_0}{P_b}{P_a}]^{-1}$ the inverse of $\pdv*{\overline{\Omega}_0}{P_b}{P_a}$ as a matrix and not the inverse of a single matrix element.
+The relation in~\eqref{eq:omega_papb_dadb} is useful since $\pdv*{\Omega_0}{\Delta^b}{\Delta^a}$ is a collection of correlation functions similar to the one found in~\eqref{eq:chi_p} with the crucial difference that they are evaluated on the statistical ensemble given by the mean-field Hamiltonian $\ham_{\rm m.f.}$.
 These objects are easy to compute and their explicit expression is provided in Appendix~\ref{app:equivalence}.